irosyadi/gitbook/development/experimental-markdown.md

 - [Interactive Books](../book/interactive-book)
 - [Data Visualization](../note/data-visualization)

-Fail in Netlify.
-Success in Github.
+Fail in Gatsby.
+Success in Jekyll.
 Success in Gitbook.
+Fail in Hugo.

 ## Number and Bullet